Emperor of Ethiopia: Italian occupation of Ethiopia

 Italy under Benito Mussolini attacked Ethiopia in 1935, starting the Second Italo-Ethiopian War.
 Italian successes in the war caused the emperor Haile Selassie to be voted into exile by his nobles in 1936; he pled Ethiopia's case against Italy before the League of Nations, but aid from the League was not forthcoming.
 Italy added Ethiopia to its already existing colonies of Eritrea and Italian Somalia, creating the new dependent state of Italian East Africa and was the first to associate Ethiopia as part of the Horn of Africa.

 On 9 May 1936, King Victor Emmanuel III of Italy proclaimed himself emperor of Ethiopia, replacing Haile Selassie.
+He was recognised as emperor in the following year by all the countries in the world (with the exception of the USSR).

 Victor Emmanuel's claim to emperorship was not entirely accepted, with the Soviet Union never considering the Italian conquest legitimate, and Haile Selassie continuing to contest the occupation from exile in the United Kingdom.
-With Italy's entry on the side of the Axis Powers in World War II, the African part of the British Empire aided Haile Selassie and anti-Italian Ethiopian forces in the East African campaign.
+With Italy's entry on the side of the Axis powers in World War II, the African part of the British Empire aided Haile Selassie and anti-Italian Ethiopian forces in the East African campaign.
 Italy was defeated and Selassie restored to the throne, with most combat in Ethiopia ending in 1941.
 The Armistice of Cassibile was signed in September 1943 with the Kingdom of Italy's surrender, and Victor Emmanuel III officially renounced his title as emperor of Ethiopia in November 1943.

 Return of Haile Selassie, post-war period, and end of the monarchy

-In January 1942, Selassie was officially reinstated to power in Ethiopia.
-The position of the emperor and the line of succession were strictly defined in both of the constitutions adopted during the reign of Haile Selassie: the one adopted on July 16, 1931; and the revised one of November 1955.
+In January 1942, Haile Selassie was officially reinstated to power in Ethiopia.
+The position of the emperor and the line of succession were strictly defined in both of the constitutions adopted during the reign of Selassie: the one adopted on July 16, 1931; and the revised one of November 1955.

 Haile Selassie was the last Solomonic monarch to rule Ethiopia.
 He was deposed by the Derg, the committee of lower-ranking military and police officials on September 12, 1974.
-The Derg offered the throne to Haile Selassie's son Amha Selassie, who – understandably mistrustful of the Derg – refused to return to Ethiopia to rule.
+The Derg offered the throne to Selassie's son Amha Selassie, who – understandably mistrustful of the Derg – refused to return to Ethiopia to rule.
 The Derg abolished the monarchy on 21 March 1975.
-In April 1989, Amha Selassie was proclaimed emperor in exile at London, with his succession backdated to the date of Emperor Haile Selassie's death in August 1975 rather than his deposition in September 1974.
+In April 1989, Amha Selassie was proclaimed emperor in exile at London, with his succession backdated to the date of Haile Selassie's death in August 1975 rather than his deposition in September 1974.
 In 1993 a group called the "Crown Council of Ethiopia", which included several descendants of Haile Selassie, affirmed Amha as emperor and legal head of Ethiopia.
 However, the 1995 Constitution of Ethiopia confirmed the abolition of the monarchy.